 Once the electric pressure cooker becomes a part of your life, you are sure to become totally addicted.
 Or maybe you’re here because that’s the case already.

 It’s so easy to use year round, but I especially love it in the winter because it cuts down the time it takes to cook so many of my favorite dishes.

 Normally, you have to simmer beef stew on the stove for several hours.
-But with this simple method, you can get it on the table in under an hour.
+Our beef and barley soup is amazing, but when I want something faster, I turn to this recipe.
+With this simple method, you can get it on the table in under an hour.

 Before you know it, dinner will be served!
 Here’s what we’ll cover in this how-to guide:

 Tips and Tricks